Security is sexy...

 Frisky Business satirises notions of surveillance culture and abuses of power visible across many facets of popular culture.

-Originally commissioned for the lifts at a Late at the Tate curated by Beaconsfield Gallery in 2008 it has since been performed at Cabaret Without Borders, LUPA, Steakhouse Live, The Live Art Development Agency's ALAG and Duckie's Border Force 2016.
+Originally commissioned for the lifts at a Late at the Tate curated by Beaconsfield Gallery in 2008 it has since been performed at Cabaret Without Borders, LUPA, Steakhouse Live, The Live Art Development Agency's ALAG and Duckie's Border Force 2016 and Fierce Festival 2020.

 Performed with Shelley Atton and H.Plewis